AngeloKai/ml-for-web/README.md

 the users would show them certain types of images, they could train the models with only those images to get better accuracy:

-* An application may train a objection detection model with only credit card number images to auto detect those numbers from live camera feed.
+* An application may train an objection detection model with only credit card number images to auto-detect those numbers from live camera feed.
 Doing so reduces friction with entering credit card number and increases conversion rate from basic users to premium users.
 * An application for streaming/uploading videos may wish to perform live check of the camera feed to ensure the user isn’t showing obscene content for law compliance purpose.